 Wyse Pocket Cloud

 From Wyse technologies, this nifty app for the iPad allows users to access remote desktops, terminal servers, PCs and virtual machines running MS Windows, ideal for IT personnel.
 There is support for VMWare View 4, Windows 7 Professional and Ultimate and Windows XP as well as Vista.
 If you use Google a lot you will like the PocketCloud app from Wyse that automatically logs you into your Google account and customize settings as well as enjoy the benefit of cursor control.
-Tap and drag or use the cursor with enhanced right click options, keyboard and scrolling features.
+Tap and drag or use the cursor with enhanced right-click options, keyboard and scrolling features.

-For Meeting and Communicating
+For Meeting And Communicating

-WebEx from Cisco gets you into web meetings in real time besides permitting online sharing of documents and applications as well as screen space.
+WebEx from Cisco gets you into web meetings in real-time besides permitting online sharing of documents and applications as well as screen space.
 Citrix offers a similar app, GoToMeeting that allows users to attend meetings online where they can view presentations, reports and any documents in addition to audio.
-If you wish to collaborate you can do with Huddle, a smart app that lets you get together in virtual meetings and share data.
+If you wish to collaborate you can do it with Huddle, a smart app that lets you get together in virtual meetings and share data.

 Clever HD, Notability

 Clever HD is an app for the iPad working in conjunction with Evernote cloud storage, bringing a simpler interface and facility for creating text notes, recording audio notes and creating shortcuts to Evernote notes that can be included in a new note.
-Note lovers will also like Notability, a note taking app that allows inclusion of photos and audio recordings into one note that you can share over the cloud.
+Note lovers will also like Notability, a note-taking app that allows the inclusion of photos and audio recordings into one note that you can share over the cloud.